-Abutting the neighboring nations of Bolivia and Brazil, the vast tract of the southern Amazon Basin is one of the Peru’s remotest territories: comparatively little of it is either inhabited or explored.
-That said, this is changing almost as fast as a Peruvian bus timetable, thanks to the Trans-Oceanic Highway transecting much of the region.
+Abutting the neighboring nations of Bolivia and Brazil, the vast tract of the southern Amazon Basin is among Peru’s remotest territories: comparatively little is either inhabited or explored.
+That said, this is changing almost as fast as a Peruvian bus timetable, thanks to the Carretera Interocéanica (Transoceanic Highway) transecting much of the region.

 The busy port of Pucallpa has a distinctly less jungle-like appearance than other Amazonian towns.
 Although this is an important distribution center for goods along the broad, brown Río Ucayali, which sweeps past the city en route to join the Río Amazonas, the rainforest feels far away.

-The Manu area encompasses the Parque Nacional Manu and much of the surrounding jungle and cloud forest.
-Covering almost 20,000 sq km (about the size of Wales), the park is one of the best places in South America to see a wide variety of tropical wildlife.
+The Manu area encompasses Parque Nacional Manu and much of the surrounding jungle and cloud forest.
+Covering almost 20,000 sq km (about the size of Wales), the park is one of the best places in South America to scout out a whole shebang of tropical wildlife.
 The park is divided into three zones.

-Travelers come to muddy, mosquito-rich Lagunas because it is the best point from which to begin a trip to the Reserva Nacional Pacaya-Samiria.
-It’s a spread-out, remote place; there are stores but stock (slightly pricier than elsewhere in Peru) is limited, so it’s wise to bring your own supplies as back-up.
+Travelers come to muddy, mosquito-rich Lagunas because it is the best embarkation point for a trip to the Reserva Nacional Pacaya-Samiria.
+It’s a spread-out, remote place; there are stores, but stock (slightly pricier than elsewhere in Peru) is limited, so it’s wise to bring your own supplies as back-up.
 There are no money-changing facilities and hardly any public phones.